WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/openObject.md

 **objectId** _string_

-The ID of the object to open on Studio or Enterprise Server
+The ID of the object to open on Studio or Studio Server

 **checkout** _boolean (Optional)_

-Pass `false` to open the document as read-only.
+Pass `false` to open the object as read-only.
 For template files, pass `false` to open an instance instead of the original object.
 Default value is `true`.

 **withWindow** _boolean (Optional)_

-Pass `false` to open the document without opening a window.
+Pass `false` to open a document without opening a window.
 Default is `true`.

 **type** _string (Optional)_